 To work as a contractor, you would need to have a limited company or use an umbrella company to be paid and meet your tax liabilities because you would not be an employee of the company that you are working for.
-Before you start to work as a contractor, you need to decide whether the limited or umbrella company route is best for you.
+Before you start to work as a contractor, you need to decide which route is best for you.

 Through Proclinical, you can apply for contract clinical research jobs online to register your interest for our contract jobs.
-We also have further information on our website if you wish to know more about contracting, including an interview guide specifically for contractors in the pharmaceutical industry.
+We also have further information on our website if you wish to know more about contracting.

 Have you worked as a freelancer in a clinical research role or considering contract jobs?
 We would love to hear your experience or questions in the comments below.